pushkarkadam/portfolio/my_collections/_posts/2021-12-14-code-breaking.md

 ## Chapter 5: Zeros and Ones
 ---

 Finally, after decoding the first four messages, I learned the safehouse's location and name ("blackout").
-I approached the safe house.
+I approached the safehouse.
 There wasn't anyone around, so I entered the safehouse.
 It was a dark place.
-Luckily, I brought a flashlight and grabbed some quick images.
+Luckily, I brought a flashlight and quickly snapped some images.

 ![binary 1](/portfolio/assets/images/blogs/cryptography/binary1.jpg){:class="img-fluid"}